Before you start

 - AVGO, ORCL: watchlist for relative strength follow

-That short note contains 5 more technical terms:
+That short note contains 5 more technical terms.
+Decode:

 📖 What does this mean?